kimadactyl/gfsc/index.md

 ## About Geeks for Social Change

 I established GFSC in response to an increasing frustration at the lack of communication between the spheres I work in.
-These are an activist sector extremely slow to utilize new technologies, an academic sector focussed on research impact and publications rather than engaging in social change, and a tech sector mostly invested in technological progress for the rich rather than innovating to solve social problems.
+These are an activist sector extremely slow to utilise new technologies; an academic sector focussed on research impact and publications rather than engaging in social change; and a tech sector mostly invested in technological progress for the rich, rather than innovating to solve social problems.

-It's an attempt to open up the development process, placing ethics first and being transparent about what I do and how I do it.
+It's also an attempt to open up the development process: placing ethics first, and being transparent about what I do and how I do it.
+Commercial marketing demands make it impossible to be critical about both our successes and failures: a shame, especially given we tend to learn the most from the latter.
+By taking this approach I hope that we can create a public dialogue around technology as a whole, and work together to overcome the barriers towards social progress in the world today.

 [Read more about the project background&hellip;](/rationale)